Chart Color Schemes

 Cultural Diversity

 Wandina's cultural diversity was above average, with 19.5% of its population born overseas and 13.5% speaking a language other than English at home.
-Christianity was the predominant religion in Wandina, comprising 52.5% of the population.
-Islam was overrepresented compared to the rest of WA, making up 3.1% of Wandina's population versus 1.3%.
+Christianity was the dominant religion in Wandina, comprising 52.5% of people.
+Islam was overrepresented compared to Rest of WA, making up 3.1% of Wandina's population versus 1.3%.

 Frequently Asked Questions - Diversity